ZainUlMustafa/Connect-And-Use-Arduino-via-Cpp-Software-Made-In-Any-IDE/README.md

 # Connect-And-Use-Arduino-via-Cpp-Software-Made-In-Any-IDE
 Learn to make use of Arduino using your software designed in C++, Python, or Java in your electronic projects.

-DISCLAMER:
+### DISCLAMER:

+This Serial code is now maintained by me but as perviously the code is open-source.
+Do whatever you want with it.
+Yippie!

-This Serial library is not created by me, however, the code written to use this library is written by me.
-This is an open-source library and code so use, merge, or distribute it anywhere you want without any permissions required.
+~~This Serial library is not created by me, however, the code written to use this library is written by me.
+This is an open-source library and code so use, merge, or distribute it anywhere you want without any permissions required.~~
 <hr>
 CLICK ON PICTURE TO WATCH THIS TUTORIAL BEFORE DOING ANYTHING -- HIGHLY RECOMMENDED
 <hr>